0xTony/DNS-Ad-Blocker/README.md

 information such as the local IP address to bind, the DNS server to use, etc

 whitelist = This file contains a listing of strings, that if match as a substring of a URL, will allow the request and prevent any blocking.
+Each line should contain a single string/entry.

 config = Configuration used by the dnsproxy to set the listening ip address, the DNS server to send requests, URL blocking grep string, etc.